 8 Factors That Cause Babies to Cry

-Crying Crisis in Infants does not always indicate a worrying problem.
-However, it can sometimes be associated with an illness.
-Therefore, the general condition of a continuously crying baby should be carefully monitored by the parents.
+A crying crisis in babies, does not always indicate a worrying problem.
+However, it can sometimes be related to an illness.
+Therefore, the general condition of a baby who cries continuously should be carefully monitored by parents.

-A newborn experiences no emotions other than general contentment or discomfort until about 6 months of age.
+A newborn baby experiences little more than a general state of contentment or discomfort until about 6 months old.
 Therefore, their crying is not related to deep emotional reasons.
 They do not cry out of anger, fear, frustration, or sadness.
 Crying in the early stages is a form of communication.
 They communicate this way because they do not know another way to express their situation.
 Sometimes they may cry reflexively as well.
 Parents begin to decipher their child's different crying patterns without wasting much time.

-Below you can find information about the factors that cause crying crises in infants.
+Below you can find information about the factors that cause babies to cry.
 You should observe your crying baby.
-If they do not calm down despite meeting their basic needs, do not relax when held, and if there are additional symptoms such as vomiting, lethargy, fever, or cough, the situation may need to be evaluated by a doctor.
+If they do not calm down despite meeting their basic needs, do not relax when held, and if there are additional symptoms such as vomiting, lethargy, fever, or cough, it may be necessary for a doctor to evaluate the situation.

 Hunger

-In the first months, a baby's stomach is small and digestion is fast, so they get hungry quickly.
-Especially newborns need to be fed whenever they want.
-If a baby has not been fed for 3 hours and is sleeping, they should be awakened and breastfed.
+Hunger is one of the most common reasons for crying in babies.
+Especially in the first months, a baby's stomach is small and digestion is fast, so they get hungry quickly.
+Therefore, newborn babies need to be fed whenever they want.
+If a baby has not been fed for 3 hours and is sleeping, doctors may recommend waking them up to breastfeed.
+Keeping track of your baby's feeding times and feeding them immediately when they are hungry will prevent these crying crises.

 Gas Pain